aftabahmed1/playwright-e2e-ui-api-tests/README.md

    - **Expected Behavior**: Api returns back response in less than or equal to 3 seconds maximum.

 2. **AI usage**
-   - **Usage**: Github copilot was used to enhance the code readability.
+   - **Usage**: GitHub Copilot was utilized to improve code readability, to generate the visual project structure outlined in the project structure section & support with improving playwright.yml file.

 ## CI/CD Integration